markov404/AngelOneOptionChainSmartApi/README.md

 # OptionChain from AngelOne

-    This data is correct on 18.02.2023, SmartAPI MAY change their API.
+    This information is correct on 18.02.2023, SmartAPI MAY change their API.

 ## How to?